Wonder Girls: 2006–07: MTV Wonder Girls, debut and line-up changes

 The Wonder Girls officially debuted in early 2007 on MBC's Show!
-Music Core, performing "Irony", the hip-hop single from their first album, The Wonder Begins.
+Music Core, performing "Irony", the hip-hop single from their debut EP, The Wonder Begins.
 The album sold 11,454 physical copies in 2007.
 Shortly after, "Wonderfuls", the official Wonder Girls fanclub, was established.
 The group held several showcases in China after receiving Chinese lessons.
 In mid-2007, however, members of the Wonder Girls were beset by various injuries and health problems.
-On June 25, Sohee was sidelined for a month after tearing a knee ligament in a fall from a running motorcycle during the filming of the movie 뜨거운 것이 좋아 (I Like It Hot).
+On June 25, Sohee was sidelined for a month after tearing a knee ligament in a fall from a running motorcycle during the filming of the movie I Like It Hot.

-The remaining four members continued performing until late July, when Hyuna was withdrawn from the group by her parents due to their concern over her problems with chronic gastroenteritis and fainting spells.
-In autumn 2007, the talent agency Good Entertainment sent their trainee Yubin to JYP Entertainment as a replacement for Hyuna.
+The remaining four members continued performing until late July, when Hyuna withdrew from the group due to her problems with chronic gastroenteritis and fainting spells.
+In August 2007, the talent agency Good Entertainment sent their trainee Yubin to JYP Entertainment as a replacement for Hyuna.
 She made her debut three days later in the group's live performance of "Tell Me" on Music Bank.

 Their first full-length album, The Wonder Years, was released the following week with "Tell Me" as the lead single.
 Due to the last-minute addition of Yubin, the album version does not contain her part.
 However, the performance version of the song was reworked to include a bridge with rapping by Yubin.
 The single was a hit and reached number one on various Korean television and internet music charts, including KBS's Music Bank.
 The song also became a number one hit in Thailand.
 The choreography for the song was simple and widely imitated: by October, many fan performances of the dance circulated on video sharing sites such as YouTube and Daum, including one by a group of policemen who were eventually profiled on SBS's Star King.
 The dance's popularity it received became widely known as the "Tell Me Virus".
 The Wonder Girls had an extensive promotional schedule for their album, and in late 2007 they began performing their second single, "이 바보" ("This Fool").
 MTV also began broadcasting The Wonder Life, a reality TV series starring the girls.